 Using a cleanser is a fairly straightforward process.
 You (typically) splash some water on your face, apply your cleanser and say goodbye to impurities like dirt and excess oil that can clog pores.
 Choosing a cleanser that’s right for your skin type is the hard part.
-With so many options available, shopping for a cleanser can be an overwhelming experience.
-Is a water-based cleanser or oil cleanser better for acne-prone skin?
-Speaking of oil cleansers, is that the same thing as an oil balm?
-And is a micellar water really a cleanser at all?
+With so many options available, shopping for a cleanser can be an overwhelming experience: Is a water-based cleanser or oil cleanser better for acne-prone skin?
+Speaking of oil cleansers, is that the same thing as a cleansing balm?
+And is micellar water really a cleanser at all?

 To clear up any confusion, we consulted with Dr. Kathryn Dempsey, an Alabama-based dermatologist, to help us break down the differences between common types of cleansers.
 Read on for a helpful guide.